TEAM

 PROFESSIONAL EXPERIENCE

-Currently, Mike is working as a Research Assistant in Dalhousie's CERC.OCEAN lab.
-His past experience includes Bedford Institute of Oceanography (BIO), Scripps Institution of Oceanography (SIO), and Rolls-Royce Marine.
+Mike worked on this project as a Research Assistant in Dalhousie's CERC.OCEAN lab.
+His past experience includes stints at the Bedford Institute of Oceanography (BIO), Scripps Institution of Oceanography (SIO), and Rolls-Royce Marine.
+He is currently working at BIO (until we manage to steal him back again...

 RESEARCH INTERESTS

-Mike's hands-on industry experience makes him the go-to person for pretty much every piece of oceanographic equipment in the lab.
-Working closely with Aaron, Mike is also a key part of the SeaCycler team.
+Mike's hands-on industry experience makes him the go-to person for pretty much every piece of oceanographic equipment in any lab.
+Working closely with Aaron, Mike was - and still is! - a key member of the SeaCycler team.

 COLLABORATORS

-Other institutional collaborators linked to the underDOG project include:
+Institutional collaborators linked to ROBOTS.FISH project work include:

 REFERENCES